Sample Order Tool

 Final Shipping Page

 The country input field was brought to the top, which allowed the rest of the form to dynamically change what information it needed based on the user's country.
+I added custom address forms for the 5 countries with the most users so the forms matched the users' address structures.
+Ideally, every country would have an individual address form, but that was not technically feasible.

 By putting the shipping address before the delivery date, the Sample Order Tool could show which dates were available for each specific address, rather than estimating.